-- Protect County revenue sources Many County programs are at risk due to the instability of State and Federal funding.
-The Board of Supervisors supports efforts to sustain funding enabling continuation of critical programs for Mono County's constituents. - 2.
+- 1. Protect County revenue sources Many County programs are at risk due to the instability of State funding.
+The Board of Supervisors supports efforts to sustain funding, enabling the continuation of critical programs for Mono County's constituents. - 2.
 Encourage regulation relief/reform Mono County applauds California's efforts to protect the environment.
 The Board supports efforts to achieve responsible regulation relief in the following areas: - a.
 Provide regulatory relief for solid waste operations - i.
 Continue to provide regulatory relief to rural jurisdictions from statewide solid waste and recycling mandates when recycling infrastructure does not yet exist and causes significant transportation costs and emissions. - ii.
-Provide regulatory relief from recycling and diversion mandates for waste that originates on Federal and Los Angeles Department of Water and Power (LADWP) lands.
-Large-scale projects and activities on those lands can dramatically impact the County's diversion rate while circumventing the County's regulatory authority. - iii.
-Provide funding for the siting and development of recycling infrastructure, and/or develop policies within state agencies such as Caltrans for the re-use of materials (glass cullet, wood chips) when generated in rural areas. - b.
+Provide funding for the siting and development of recycling infrastructure, and/or develop policies within state agencies and businesses such as Caltrans, Los Angeles Department of Water and Power and Southern California Edison for the local re-use of materials (glass cullet, wood chips) when generated in rural areas. - b.
 Support CARB compliance legislation Support legislation regarding California Air Resources Board (CARB) compliance to assist rural counties with the costs associated with State mandated compliance. - c.
 Support environmental processing legislation Support legislation that streamlines environmental processing, including the application of certain urban exemptions under the California Environmental Quality Act (CEQA) to rural communities. - d.
 Support regulation of short-term rental online platforms Online short-term rental platforms are unregulated, leaving accountability and compliance issues to local jurisdictions.
-Mono County urges the legislature to support regulation of short-term rentals to ensure an even playing field with traditional commercial lodging, require accountability, provide for tax collection, and support compliance at the state and local levels.

-e.
-Ensure adequate oversight of state requirements for commercial cannabis activities - Mono County is concerned about the state's allocation of resources for monitoring and inspection of commercial cannabis permits to ensure compliance with state requirements, particularly in rural areas like Mono County.
+Mono County urges the legislature to support regulation of short-term rentals to ensure an even playing field with traditional commercial lodging, require accountability, provide for tax collection, and support compliance at the state and local levels. - e.
+Ensure adequate oversight of state requirements for commercial cannabis activities Mono County is concerned about the state's allocation of resources for monitoring and inspection of commercial cannabis permits to ensure compliance with state requirements, particularly in rural areas like Mono County.
 Where oversight is delegated to local agencies, such as the Agricultural Commissioner, adequate funding should also be provided.
 Where oversight is retained by the state, state agency staff should have adequate on-the-ground presence to ensure accountability and compliance without increasing the burden on local jurisdiction staff.